jeremy-habit/Majikku-saru/README.md

 #if yarn is not installed on your computer
 npm i -g yarn

-# add magic-monkey to your project
+# add majikku-saru to your project
-yarn add magic-monkey
+yarn add majikku-saru
 ```